ebuchman/blog/content/posts/origin-account.md

 title: "The Properties of Money - Origin Account"
 date: 2023-02-07
 draft: false
+description: "Part of our series on the Properties of Money.
+This post explores the Unit of Account, its origins, and the basic idea of inside and outside money."
 ---

 *This post is part of a series on the Properties of Money.
 See the